-- Declaration of consent to the Participant Portal Terms & Conditions
+- Declaration of consent to the Funding & Tenders Portal Terms & Conditions

 The system automatically checks the existence of an EU Login account linked to the LEAR's e-mail address, first and last name, and in case of inconsistencies alerts the self-registrant.
 If no EU Login account exists, the system will start creating one and the LEAR will be requested (via a notification e-mail) to finalise the creation of her/his EU Login account (the LEAR appointment process will be blocked until this is done)